lindsuen0/zendb/README.md

 ## Introduction

-CanoDB is a distributed key value database that draws on the characteristics of PostgreSQL and Redis databases.
+CanoDB is a distributed key-value database that draws on the characteristics of PostgreSQL and Redis databases.
 It provides TCP client and server, expanding the [goLevelDB](https://github.com/syndtr/goleveldb "goLevelDB") database.
 The environmental requirement is at least `Go 1.22`.

 ## Usage